wyattgill9/1MFC/README.md

-# The 1 Billionth Fibonacci Challenge
+# The 1 Millionth Fibonacci Challenge

 ## Introduction
-The 1 Billionth Fibonacci Challenge is a Rust-based competition where participants submit a pull request (PR) attempting to compute the 1 billionth Fibonacci number (F(1,000,000,000)) as efficiently as possible.
+The 1 Millionth Fibonacci Challenge is a Rust-based competition where participants submit a pull request (PR) attempting to compute the 1 Millionth Fibonacci number (F(1,000,000)) as efficiently as possible.
 The goal is to achieve the fastest computation time using Rust.

 ## The Fibonacci Sequence
 The Fibonacci sequence is a series of numbers where each term is the sum of the two preceding ones.
 It is defined recursively as follows: